ThibaultFeugere/vulnerable-symfony/README.md

 ## TODO :

-- Integrate 403 to 404 best practice
+- Add 403 to 404 best practice